ClaudioLutz/CreditROBOT/Description English/03_Systemintegration.md

 ### Fraud Detection

-- **Suspicious behavior in the shop**: If there are fraud indicators (e.g., multiple orders in a short time, different delivery address, etc.), the "invoice" payment method can be deactivated.
+- **Suspicious behavior in the shop**: If there are fraud indicators (e.g., multiple orders in a short time, differing delivery address, etc.), the "invoice" payment method can be deactivated.
 - **Postal invalid addresses**: No invoice option if the address does not exist or has already been reported as suspicious.
 - **Time-based restrictions**: Night block (no purchase on account between 01:00 and 04:30).
 - **Known fraud addresses**: Blocked and reported by Creditreform.